dfinity/agent-js/.github/CONTRIBUTING.md

 Once the changes are merged, you can publish to NPM by running:

 - `pnpm build`.
 Re-building for safety.
-- `pnpm publish`.
+- `pnpm publish:packages`.
 To publish packages to NPM.
   - To do this, you will need publishing authorization under our NPM organization.
 Contact IT if you require access.
   - You can include the `--dry-run` flag to verify the versions and packages before actual publishing.